liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

 ## Using the Screenlet [](id=using-the-screenlet)

-You can now use the new Screenlet
+You can now use your new list Screenlet
 [the same way you use any other Screenlet](/develop/tutorials/-/knowledge_base/7-0/using-screenlets-in-android-apps):

-1. Insert the Screenlet’s XML in the layout of the activity or fragment you want to use the Screenlet in.
+1. Insert the Screenlet's XML in the layout of the activity or fragment you want to use the Screenlet in.
 For example, here's Bookmark List Screenlet's XML:

         <com.liferay.mobile.screens.listbookmark.BookmarkListScreenlet